IUSIER/DAPLINK/DAPLINK_Sier_V0.2/README.txt

 So this folder contains all complete Keil projects compared to the ARMmbed version.
 As for how to process the official source files to get the firmware I want, I will upload Chinese instructions later.

-The offical network of ARMmbed is https://github.com/ARMmbed/DAPLink.
+The offical website of ARMmbed is https://github.com/ARMmbed/DAPLink.